-While it's difficult to give a definitive list of best practices that apply to every business, there are a few central decisions you’ll need to consider for your international shipping strategy.
+While it’s difficult to create a definitive list of best practices for every business, there are a few central decisions you'll need to consider for your international shipping strategy.

 Where and what you’ll ship

-You’ll first need to identify where in the world you’ll ship to and which products you’ll ship.
+You’ll first need to identify which countries and regions you’ll ship to, and which products you’ll ship.

 Unsure which markets you should expand to first?
-Here’s a few indicators that can help narrow it down.
+Here are a few indicators that can help narrow it down.

-- Start small.
-And close.
-By keeping the shipment close to home, you can set realistic expectations for customers on delivery times and rates.
+- Start small and close.
+By keeping the final destination of your shipments close to home—say, Mexico for a San Diego–based merchant—you can set realistic recipient expectations regarding delivery times and rates.
 Starting small and close also allows you to get a feel for what it takes to expand your shipments.

-- Identify non-domestic markets that are a good business fit.
+- Ensure there’s product-market fit for your target country.
 Are there markets around the world that you feel suit your business better than others?
 Some research may be required here.
 Checking into ecommerce penetration could be a good first step (explore that data here).
 Dig into the consumer trends and tastes of those markets.
 An item that’s a celebratory gift in the US may mean something different in South Korea, for example.

 You’ll now need to consider what to ship.
 You may want to offer your entire product line.
-However, before you start shipping all over the world think about these aspects of your products and your business.
+However, before you start delivering all over the world, think about these aspects of your products and your business.